iibking/iibking/README.md

 - 👋 Hi, I’m @iibking
-- 👀 I’m interested in everything
+- 👀 I’m interested in blockchain
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning blockchain develoment
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: